-In Years 7 and 8 pupils have lessons as part of the Skills for the Future strand of the Stuart Curriculum that look at futures, covering topics such as choices in education that support future career pathways, personal goals, aspirations and ambitions, personal online presence and reputation and working as part of a team.
-They are introduced to Unifrog, a web-based careers platform to discover careers, and the entry requirements of these.
+In Years 7 and 8 pupils have tutorials and/or lessons as part of the Skills for Life/PSHEE programme that look at futures, covering topics such as choices in education that support future career pathways, personal goals, aspirations and ambitions, personal online presence and reputation and working as part of a team.

-As part of the Skills for the Future course within the Stuart Curriculum, Year 9 pupils spend half a term studying job applications and employability.
+As part of the Skills for Life course, Year 9 pupils spend half a term studying job applications and employability.
 They learn about employability skills, the recruitment and selection process, CVs, cover letters and interview skills.
-Year 9 pupils also take part in The Real Game, in which they engage in extensive role-playing as they navigate the world of work, personal finance and planning for the future.
+They are introduced to Unifrog, a web-based careers platform to create their own CV.
+Year 9 pupils also take part in a whole-day immersive careers programme The Real Game, in which they engage in extensive role-playing as they navigate the world of work, personal finance and planning for the future.